DK070202/swipe_plus/README.md

   final Alignment alignment;
 ```

-5. `maxTranslation`  Value of width percentage,for max translation in direction.
+5.`maxTranslation`  Value of width percentage of child,for max translation in direction.

 ```dart
  /// It defines bounds of translation in direction.
 If it is set to .3 then at